 The B2B clients are the main growth focus of Algar Telecom.
 This highly attractive strategy – due to the low rates of penetration of connectivity data services in Brazil – is focused on the expansion of our networks into attractive regions, which are identified by georeferencing the number of potential corporate clients.
 We have invested in the densification of our installed networksallowing economies of scale and efficiency.

 In B2C, we are leaders in the provision of services in our original geographic region, where we have operated for over 60 years and which comprises 87 municipalities in the states of Minas Gerais, São Paulo, Goiás and Mato Grosso do Sul.
-In this region, our market share is as follows: 78% in fixed broadband (according to data disclosed by ANATEL in November 2017); 36% in Pay TV (ANATEL data in May 2017); and 33% in wireless telephone services (ANATEL data in November 2017).
+In this region, our market share is as follows, according to data disclosed by ANATEL in December 2018: 76% in fixed broadband; 34% in Pay TV; and 33% in wireless telephone services.

 In 1954, in the city of Uberlândia, Minas Gerais, Alexandrino Garcia founded CTBC, currently Algar Telecom.
 In order to streamline the communication of those who lived in regions considered remote at that time, the Company acquired several municipal concessions in the neighboring cities.